smyler3/inventory-manager/README.md

 TODO:

-- Add layout page
+- Convert all pages to layout page
-- Add header (to layout)
-- Add footer? (to layout)

 - Add Category page (list of items in category)
 - Add